 Quickening welcomes and encourages submissions by members.
-Pieces typically run from 300 to 800 words and range from short posts of a paragraph or two focused on the activities of committees and affiliates or an upcoming or recently attended event, to longer feature-style articles on a wide-range of midwifery subjects, such as clinical and practice “how-to” pieces; personal essays related to the experiences or reflections of a midwife, student midwife, or retired midwife; and opinion pieces related to midwifery or maternal health topics.
-(See FAQs for subject matter details.)
-The key is topics that are relevant and interesting to ACNM’s members.
+Articles typically run from 300 to 800 words and range from short posts of a paragraph or two focused on the activities of committees and affiliates or an upcoming or recently attended event, to longer feature-style articles on a wide-range of midwifery subjects, such as clinical and practice “how-to” pieces; personal essays related to the experiences or reflections of a midwife, student midwife, or retired midwife.
+See our FAQs for subject matter details and information about the Quickening approval process.
+The key is that the topics are relevant and interesting to ACNM members.

-Contributors are encouraged to submit one or more photos with their article or posts that are of sufficient quality to reproduce well in a digital format, that are relevant to the article, and that the contributor has taken him or herself or that he or she has obtained permission to reproduce.
-Additionally, Quickening requests that authors submit the articles with their full credentials, a line or two about themselves for our author’s attribution, and if possible, a head shot or photo that can be cropped into a head shot.
+Contributors should submit one or more photos with their article or posts that are of sufficient quality to reproduce well in a digital format, that are relevant to the article, and that the contributor has taken him or herself or that he or she has obtained permission to reproduce.
+Additionally, Quickening requests that authors submit the articles with their full credentials and a line or two about themselves for our author’s attribution, and a head shot or photo that can be cropped into a head shot.